lanl/GLUE/paper.md

 of the larger scales are often affected by the microscale behavior incorporated usually into the equations of state and ionic and electronic transport coefficients [@liboff1959transport;@rinderknecht2014first;@rosenberg2015assessment;ross2017transition].
-Instead of incorporating this
+Instead of incorporating this information using reliable molecular dynamics (MD) simulations, one often needs to use theoretical models, due to the inability of MD to reach engineering scales [@glosli2007extending;@marinak1998comparison].
-information using reliable molecular dynamics (MD) simulations, one often needs to use theoretical models, due to the inability of MD to reach engineering scales [@glosli2007extending;@marinak1998comparison].
+One approach to resolve this issue is by coupling two MD simulations of different schales via force interpolation, e.g. the AdResS method [@krekeler2018adaptive;@nagarajan2013multiscale].
-One way to resolve this issue is by enabling scale bridging between MD simulations and meso- and macroscale models.
+Another approach, which we will pursue in the scope of this work, is by enabling scale bridging between MD simulations and meso- and macroscale models.

 # State of the art